top of page

 1. Document Everything – Keep copies of your medical leave requests, employer responses, and any communication surrounding your termination.

-2. Request Written Reasons – Ask HR to explain your termination in writing to verify if their justification aligns with legal grounds.
+2. Request Written Reasons – Ask HR to provide a written explanation of your termination to verify whether their justification aligns with legal grounds.

 3. Consult a California Employment Attorney – A lawyer can evaluate whether your situation falls under FEHA or FMLA protections and file a timely claim on your behalf.